Society of Indiana Archivists

 RECORDS

-16. Non-current records of the Society shall be archived by the Archives and Special Collections Department of the Ball State University Libraries and shall be available for review by any member upon request.
+24. Non-current records of the Society shall be managed by the Archives and Special Collections Department of the Ball State University Libraries or another designated repository and shall be available to members and the public on an open access basis, barring any temporary restriction of record series with personally identifiable information of officers and members, or sensitive information as determined by the Board and archives staff.

 © 2021, Society of Indiana Archivists.
 All rights reserved.